 - Bread and Circuses: Lord Gromgard's servants love him due to the fact that while evil, he keeps them safe and well-fed.

 - Camera Centering

 - Camp Gay: Which is the way Lord Grenville acts at certain times.
 It's debatable whether or not he's meant to actually be gay, however.

 - Dangerous Sixteenth Birthday: Lord Gromgard was awakened to his Overlord powers at his sixteenth birthday.

 - Dirty Business: Subverted again.
 Lord Gromgard's murder of bandits, elves, dwarves, and witches results in him rising ever higher in the locals' eyes.

-- The Dragon: Grenville and Gerda could be seen as serving this for Erasmus and Widget respectively.
+- The Dragon: Grenville and Gerda serve as this for Erasmus and Widget respectively.